digirati-co-uk/iiif-canvas-panel/docs/api-reference/vault.md

 ### Other helpers

-The vault-helpers library includes other helpers, including some used in other parts of this documentation (for example, see `getValue` below).
+The `@iiif/helpers` library includes other helpers, including some used in other parts of this documentation (for example, see `getValue` below).

-A full list can be found at [https://github.com/IIIF-Commons/vault-helpers](https://github.com/IIIF-Commons/vault-helpers).
+A full list can be found at [https://github.com/IIIF-Commons/iiif-helpers](https://github.com/IIIF-Commons/iiif-helpers).

 :::